Best Things to Do and See in Metro Cebu

 Taboan is a public market in Cebu where you can buy affordable dried mangoes, fresh fruits, Chorizo de Cebu, Otap and dried seafood like dried squid and danggit.
-This is a perfect one-stop shop for pasalubong.
-Make this place as last stop of your tour unless you want to roam around the city with a strong dried fish smell.
+This is a perfect one-stop-shop for pasalubong.
+Make this place as last stop of your tour unless you want to roam around the city with strong dried fish smell.

 Tops Lookout in Busay

 Located about 2,000 feet about sea level you will find Tops.
 This is a popular sightseeing spot and offers stunning views of Cebu, the islands of Mactan as well as Bohol and Olango.
 There are picnic areas available here for daytime picnics or evening parties.
 Make sure your vehicle is in good order though as the climb up here can be very steep.